1993 Kansas City Chiefs season: AFC Divisional Playoffs: at (2) Houston Oilers

 Chiefs quarterback Joe Montana threw three touchdown passes in the second half to give his team a 28–20 win.
 The Oilers jumped to a 10–0 lead in the first quarter with kicker Al Del Greco's 49-yard field goal and running back Gary Brown's 2-yard touchdown.
 Then after a scoreless second period, Montana threw a 7-yard touchdown pass to tight end Keith Cash in the third quarter.
 In the fourth period, Del Greco kicked a 43-yard field goal to give Houston a 13–7 lead.
 But aided by a 38-yard pass interference penalty, the Chiefs advanced 71 yards to score on wide receiver J.J.
 Birden's 11-yard touchdown reception from Montana.
 On the Oilers' next possession, Kansas City defensive lineman Dan Saleaumua recovered a fumble by Houston quarterback Warren Moon, setting up Montana's 18-yard touchdown pass to wide receiver Willie Davis.
 The Oilers then drove 80 yards to score on wide receiver Ernest Givins' 7-yard touchdown catch, but the Chiefs responded with running back Marcus Allen's game-clinching 21-yard touchdown run that capped off a 79-yard drive.
 The Oilers had 1:51 left to score but failed on a 4th down attempt on their own 20 yard line.
 This would be the Chiefs' last playoff win until the 2015 season.
+The Chiefs would go to the AFC Championship Game but lost to the Bills 30-13.

 AFC Championship: at (1) Buffalo Bills

 Running back Thurman Thomas led the Bills to the 30–13 victory by recording 186 rushing yards, 3 receptions for 22 yards, and three touchdowns.
 Buffalo scored first on Thomas' 12-yard touchdown run before Chiefs kicker Nick Lowery kicked two field goals.
 In the second quarter, Thomas scored on a 3-yard touchdown and Bills kicker Steve Christie made two field goals to extend the lead 20–6.
 With 21 seconds left in the first half, the Chiefs reached the Buffalo 5-yard line, but quarterback Joe Montana's pass was intercepted by Bills defensive back Henry Jones.
 Montana later suffered a concussion during the third play of the third quarter and left the game.
 Kansas City backup quarterback Dave Krieg then led his team on a 90-yard drive to score on running back Marcus Allen's 1-yard touchdown.
 However, Buffalo scored 10 unanswered points in the final period, an 18-yard field goal by Christie and a 3-yard touchdown by Thomas, to preserve the victory.
+Chiefs lost and in 1994 finished 9-7 but lost in the Wild Card to the Dolphins 27-17.